 Good God, what had he done?
 Spinning around, hoping to catch his partner, Jimmy shouted, "Coop!"

 But it was no use.
 Coop and patrol car D108 roared out of the parking lot and took a right.

-Jimmy stood motionless and felt a part of himself die.
+He stood motionless and felt a part of himself die.
 He wanted nothing more than to curl into a ball and shut out the world.
-But Jimmy knew he couldn't vanish from the hell he had just created for himself and Coop; police business still awaited.
+But he knew he couldn't vanish from the hell he had just created for himself and Coop; police business still awaited.